mmomtchev/Forez/README.md

 Besides Guy IV of Forez and Nevers, there has been only one other Guy of Nevers and he never reached the Holy Land ([#8], page 66).

 Thus, the first explanation is accepted as the most probable one. *Les gestes des Chiprois* is considered to have been written between 1314 and 1321 and is attributed Gérard of Montréal.
 As the most notable Forez knight was count of both Nevers and Forez, which were a single feudal domain during his time, the mistake can be explained.

+#### Supervising the construction of the Ascalon fortress

+(*might actually be Guy IV during the next crusade??*)

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)